Where and How to Keep a Mattress

 - Maintain at a cool, dry location with good ventilation.

 If you own a mattress and don't plan on using it for some time, you should know where and how to keep it.
-Use a mattress bag, lay it flat on the floor, and store it in a well-ventilated, cool room; those are the three most important things to keep in mind.
+Using a mattress bag, laying it flat on the floor, and storing it in a cool, well-ventilated room are the three most important things to keep in mind.

 -